 The Best ACT/SAT Test Prep Courses

-Kaplan's $299 course features video tutorials, more than 1,000 practice questions, and progress reports to help students track their performance.
-It also includes eight full practice tests for either the SAT or ACT — more than any other company we looked at.
-Khan Academy includes seven; ACT Online Prep offers two; and The Princeton Review has four each for the SAT and ACT.
+Kaplan's $299 (self-paced) course features hours of video tutorials, prep books, online quizzes, and progress reports to help students track their performance.
+It also includes nine full practice tests for the ACT (eight for the SAT).

 Kaplan is a bit different from Khan Academy and ACT Online Prep.
 Kaplan emphasizes live and archived review sessions more than the others — upgrade to the $599 level or higher to participate in live review sessions and ask questions of the teachers in real time in a classroom format or via private Q&A.